fabiolnm/cieloz/README.md

     p pedido.descricao
     $ Hello Cielo!

-### Configuration
+## Configuration

 Your application can configure Cieloz::Configuracao default values.
-It can be done in a config/initializers/cieloz.rb file.
+In a Rails application, it can be done in a config/initializers/cieloz.rb file.

 If you don't provide ```credenciais```, all operations will be requested against Cielo Homologation Environment.